 The Great Northern Catskills of Greene County offer exciting top attractions in every season, from arts and cultural opportunities found nowhere else, to ziplining and zombie hunting.

 Great Northern Catskills Family-Friendly Attractions

-Just two hours north of New York City, the Great Northern Catskills offer trip-worthy family-friendly activities in the mountains and beyond.
-Like 600 feet above the ground, going 50 miles an hour, tethered to a zipline on the fastest, longest, highest zipline canopy tour in North America.
+Just two hours north of New York City, the Great Northern Catskills offer family-friendly activities in the mountains and beyond.
+Experiencing the beauty of fall in the Catskills 600 feet above the ground, going 50 miles an hour, tethered to a zipline on the fastest, longest, highest zipline canopy tour in North America.
 Or sledding over snow-covered trails during a snowmobile tour with Rip Van Winkle Snowmobilig & ATV Rentals.

-In winter, Windham Mountain and Hunter Mountain offer some of the best alpine skiing and off-hill activities available in New York State for families.
+As fall leads into winter, the adventure focus shifts to Windham Mountain and Hunter Mountain, offering some of the best alpine skiing and off-hill activities available in New York State for families.
 Windham delivers great alpine terrain for all abilities, and off-hill amenities including ice skating, and snowtubing, so the whole family can get away and play.
 Hunter boasts the largest snowtubing park in New York State, as well as moonlit ziplining tours and more.

 Adventure in the Catskills